TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 A Home Assistant automation blueprint that keeps two or more entities in lockstep, with a deterministic tiebreaker for the moments when the group can briefly disagree.

 When a wall switch and a smart bulb are wired to control the same light, or a Zigbee relay and a Tasmota module sit on the same lamp, the moment they disagree the next press lands wrong.
 The dashboard shows one thing, the fixture does another, and the room is broken until someone notices.
 The naive bidirectional sync automation either ping-pongs in a loop, or carries a recursion guard so loose that it fires intermittently. *Linked Entities Pro* fixes both.
-A strict three-condition context filter cleanly separates a real human press from an automated update, so the followers' state changes never trip the trigger again.
+A state-equality gate stops every run when the other linked entities already match the source's new state, so the followers' responses cannot drive the loop any further.
 Any number of entities can sit in one linked group, in any mix of integrations, and a change on any of them propagates to the others.

 Two events can leave the group out of sync.
 On Home Assistant restart, entities come back online in unpredictable order, some still carrying stale states from before.
 On a Zigbee2MQTT bridge reconnect, the bridge republishes every device's last-known state at once, which looks like every switch in the house just got pressed by an invisible hand.
 In both moments the linked entities can disagree, and the blueprint cannot tell from the events alone which state represents reality.
 That is where the *authority entity* comes in.
 You designate one entity in the group as the source of truth for these moments.
 When a reconcile event fires, the authority's current state is treated as correct and the others are commanded into alignment.
 During ordinary use the authority has no special role: any linked entity can drive the others.
 It only matters in those two narrow situations.